Data Literacy for Students

 The University's Data-Informed Approach to Enhancing Your Success

 Individual offices and departments oversee initial data collection and storage, following applicable laws and policies.
-Some of that information is shared with other university departments, which may include Institutional Research and Analytics (IRA).
+Some of that information is shared with other OSU departments, which may include Institutional Research and Analytics (IRA).

 OSU follows state and federal regulations to ensure that data is maintained for the legal minimum length of time.
 University departments determine how long to preserve data after that; this is usually based on operational needs.

 The information below is not exhaustive but is meant to illustrate typical practices on campus.
 This section may be updated as needed without notification.
 If there is a term that you do not know, check our Data Dictionary.
 We also refer to “FERPA-trained university staff” several times.
 This indicates that only school officials (OSU employees) who have a legitimate educational interest and have undergone appropriate FERPA training have access to restricted data.
 These staff may view individual and aggregate student data.

 We have identified several categories of data below.
 Each section indicates a general explanation of the personally identifiable data collected, why it is used, the data collection method, and where it is shared.